 - 1. Natural Hedging.
 The Company maintains to the maximum extent, assets (investments in foreign subsidiaries) and liabilities (bank overdrafts, short and long term loans) at the same currency, mainly the United States Dollars (USD).
-In this way any gain or loss in assets is hedged by the corresponding loss or gain in liabilities. - 2.
-The percentage of sales in foreign currency on total turnover is approximately the same with the percentage of bank borrowings in foreign currency in relation to the total borrowings of the Group. - 3.
-The bank borrowings are usually made in the currency that the suppliers invoice the Company. - 4.
-In cases of projects were the total cost of completion of the project is known from the time of the validation of the tender, then forward contracts are used, for the period required to complete the project and for the specific amount in foreign currency that the Company will be invoiced. - 5.
-In addition, the Company enters into forward exchange contracts based on turnover at regular intervals e.g. weekly, for covering the payments to suppliers based on the credit period that they give to the Company.
-In this way the purchase of foreign currency for payments to suppliers in future periods is secured with the receipts from trade receivables.
+In this way any gain or loss in assets is hedged by the corresponding loss or gain in liabilities. - The percentage of sales in foreign currency on total turnover is approximately the same with the percentage of 2. bank borrowings in foreign currency in relation to the total borrowings of the Group. - The bank borrowings are usually made in the currency that the suppliers invoice the Company.
+3. - In cases of projects were the total cost of completion of the project is known from the time of the validation of 4. the tender, then forward contracts are used, for the period required to complete the project and for the specific amount in foreign currency that the Company will be invoiced.